-- (2) That Company M's dividing IRA X, by means of trustee to trustee transfers, into three transferee IRAs in the name of Taxpayer A (Deceased) including one set up to benefit Taxpayer B as beneficiary of Trust T named beneficiary thereof will not result in the transferee IRA set up to benefit Taxpayer B failing to comply with the requirements of Code § 408(a) including the requirements of Code § 408(d)(3); and - (3) That Taxpayer B may receive a distribution of the transferee IRA set up to benefit her and roll over said distribution into an IRA set up and maintained in her name.
+- That Trust T constitutes a qualified "see-through" trust within the meaning of section 1.401(a)(9)-4 of the "Final" Regulations, Question and Answer-5; - (2) That Company M's dividing IRA X, by means of trustee to trustee transfers, into three transferee IRAs in the name of Taxpayer A (Deceased) including one set up to benefit Taxpayer C as beneficiary of Trust T will not result in the transferee IRA set up to benefit Taxpayer C failing to comply with the requirements of Code § 408(a) including the requirements of Code § 408(d)(3); - (3) That for purposes of determining the amount(s) of Code § 401(a)(9) required distributions from the transferee IRA set up and maintained in the name of Taxpayer A (Deceased) for the benefit of Trust T, beneficiary thereof, to benefit Taxpayer C, the beneficiary of Percentage 2 of IRA X, the life expectancy of Taxpayer B may be disregarded; and - (4) That Taxpayer C may receive Code § 401(a)(9) required distributions from the transferee IRA set up to benefit her over the life expectancy of Taxpayer C.

-With respect to your ruling requests, Code section 408(a)(6) provides that under regulations prescribed by the Secretary, rules similar to the rules of section 401(a)(9) and the incidental death benefit requirements of section 401(a) shall apply to the distribution of the entire interest of an individual for whose benefit an IRA trust is maintained.
+With respect to your ruling requests, Code section 408(a)(6) provides that under regulations prescribed by the Secretary, rules similar to the rules of section 401(a)(9) and the incidental death benefit requirements of section 401(a) shall apply to the distribution of the entire interest of an individual for whose benefit an IRA trust is maintained. \neg

-Code section 401(a)(9)(C) provides, in relevant part, that distributions from an IRA are required to begin to the IRA holder no later than April 1 of the calendar year following the calendar year during which the IRA holder attains age 70 1⁄2.
+Code section 401(a)(9)(C) provides, in relevant part, that distributions from an IRA are required to begin to the IRA holder no later than April 1 of the calendar year following the calendar year during which the IRA holder attains age 70 $\frac{1}{2}$.